vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/operation-guide/ex-ug-canvas.md

 ## Vertex Filter

 You can filter the vertexes displayed on the canvas.
-In this example, select the vertex whose Tag is `player`,`age>=35` and click the `Apply Filter` button.
+In this example, select the vertexes with the Tag `player` and the property `age` greater than or equal to 35, and click the `Apply Filter` button.

 !!! note